How Much Does Stair Replacement Cost in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Remodeling your existing staircase is a great way to update your home's look and improve safety.
-Minor improvements start around $320.
-For instance, adding a carpet runner ranges from $500 to $2,000, and giving your stairwell a fresh coat of paint averages $590.
-If you're considering more extensive updates, like a full staircase replacement, costs will be higher, but they can dramatically transform your space.
+Updating an existing staircase can refresh your home’s look while also enhancing safety.
+Minor improvements, such as adding paint or a carpet runner, start at $320.
+If you're considering more extensive updates, such as a complete staircase replacement, the costs will be higher, but they can dramatically transform your space.
 These are some costs of various project types.

 Removing and Replacing a Staircase

-Removing an old staircase costs between $300 and $2,000, and installing a new staircase generally ranges from $320 to $6,000.
-For a standard replacement, total costs can fall between approximately $620 and $8,000, though custom projects or elaborate designs may drive the price significantly higher.
+Removing an old staircase costs between $300 and $2,000, while installing a new staircase ranges from $320 to $6,000.
+Custom projects or elaborate designs may significantly increase the price.

 Painting a Stairwell

 Refreshing your stairs and stairwell with a new coat of paint is an affordable way to breathe new life into your home.
-This project averages $590, or about $4 to $12 per linear foot.
-It's a simple update that can make a big difference in your home's appearance.
+This project averages $590, or $4 to $12 per linear foot.
+This simple update can make a noticeable difference in your home’s overall look.

 Replacing Railings and Handrails

-Costs for railing installations vary significantly based on the material used.
+The costs for railing installations vary significantly depending on the material used.
 The table below details various railing options and their costs.

 Railing TypeAverage Cost Range